 Woman of the Hour is a captivating crime thriller directed by Anna Kendrick in her directorial debut, with a screenplay by Ian McDonald.
 The film is loosely based on the true story of serial killer Rodney Alcala and his infamous 1978 appearance on the television show The Dating Game.

+Unfortunately, the film misses the opportunity to explore his psychological motivations, instead focusing primarily on his surface-level actions and his facade as a charming, successful photographer on television.
 Despite its relatively short 90-minute runtime, the pacing feels sluggish.
 The filmmakers seem uncertain about where to place their focus — on the killer himself, his victims, or the television show storyline.

 The Dating Game sequences prove to be the most chilling aspects of the film, as we watch Alcala’s charismatic performance knowing he’s a serial killer, while the show’s audience remains blissfully unaware of his violent nature.

+The film spends perhaps too much screen time to Sheryl’s story arc, following the contestant who encounters Alcala on the show and manages to escape his grasp.
 The film’s editing could be improved by adopting a more chronological approach, particularly in scenes like Alcala’s encounter with a runaway girl, which should occur after his television appearance.

 While Woman of the Hour showcases impressive craftsmanship and cinematography, marking a solid directorial debut for Kendrick (who also stars in the film), it ultimately falls short of the high bar set by similar true-crime thrillers like David Fincher’s ZODIAC.